gangaram-tii/go-learner-cheatsheet/README.md

 If myslice started from element 0, the slice capacity would be 6.

+In Go, when you create a slice using a composite literal, the capacity of the slice is set to the same value as its length. myslice2 has length and capacity 5.

 In Go, a slice doesn't have a fixed capacity; it can dynamically grow as elements are added to it.
 However, you can specify a capacity when creating a slice using the make function.
 The capacity specifies the size of the underlying array that the slice can expand into before it needs to allocate more memory.
 Here's an example: